ventsigachev/Algorythms_Python/README.md

-# Algorythms with Python
+# Algorithms with Python

-## Different Algorythms Solutions with Python
+## Different Algorithms Solutions with Python

 ### Includes: